 - General Henry H. Shelton, U.S. Army Chairman of the Joint Chiefs of Staff On the Program's 50th Anniversary, August 1998 Since 1967, when Congress authorized the construction of USS NIMITZ (CVN 68), the Nation has moved toward an all-CVN force.
-Today, our carrier fleet consists of 10 NIMITZ-class CVNs, with GERALD R. FORD (CVN 78) and JOHN F. KENNEDY (CVN 79) currently under construction.
+Following the commissioning of USS GERALD R. FORD (CVN 78) in July 2017, our carrier fleet consists of 11 CVNs, with JOHN F. KENNEDY (CVN 79) and ENTERPRISE (CVN 80) currently under construction.
 These are the largest warships of any navy in the world.
 Nuclear propulsion provides unique tactical mobility and flexibility, responsiveness, and sustainability - key attributes in sustaining the ability of our CVN force to meet the demands of forward presence and crisis response in an era of shrinking resources.
 Thousands of airstrikes in Operations Enduring Freedom and Iraqi Freedom were flown from CVNs, hitting targets far inland.

-The GERALD R. FORD class represents the convergence of two paths: continuing to provide for current missions while transforming to meet future needs.
-Significant immediate advances in warfighting capabilities and transformational technologies - embodied in the tripling of electrical power and in increased core energy, coupled with the manpower and planned maintenance cost savings - make developing the GERALD R. FORD class a key investment in 21st-century capability.
-In addition to the integrated combat system, the GERALD R. FORD class will incorporate a new nuclear propulsion and electric plant.
-The nuclear propulsion plant will provide increased operational availability, enhanced survivability, improved reliability, a higher quality of life for the crew, greatly reduced acquisition and life-cycle costs, and tremendously improved flexibility for incorporation of warfighting technology envisioned for future ships.
+The GERALD R. FORD class represents the convergence of two paths: a dedication to current missions and innovation for future needs.
+Significant advances in this class' warfighting capabilities and technologies - a 33 percent increase in sortie generation rate, a tripling of the electrical generating power, and an increase in core energy, and a cost reduction in manpower and planned maintenance - make the GERALD R. FORD class a key investment in 21st-century capability.
+The nuclear propulsion plant will increase operational availability, enhance survivability, and improve reliability.
+In addition to reducing acquisition and life-cycle costs by approximately \$4 billion, these benefits will create a higher quality of life for the crew and improve the capability to incorporate future warfighting technology.